paintception/DeepChess/README.md

 # DeepChess: **Learning to Play Chess with Minimal Lookahead and Deep Value Neural Networks**

 This directory contains the basic scripts that are necessary to reproduce the results of my MSc.
-Artificial Intelligence Thesis
-entitled: **Learning to Play Chess with Minimal Lookahead and Deep Value Neural Networks**
+Artificial Intelligence Thesis entitled: **Learning to Play Chess with Minimal Lookahead and Deep Value Neural Networks**

-The game of chess has always been a very important testbed for the Artificial Intelligence community.
-Even though the goal of training a program to play as good as the strongest human players is not considered as a hard challenge anymore, so far no work has been done in creating a system that does not have to rely on expensive lookahead algorithms to play the game at a high level.
-In this work we show how carefully trained Value Neural Networks are able to play high level chess without looking ahead more than one move.
-To achieve this, we have investigated the capabilities that Artificial Neural Networks (ANNs) have when it comes to pattern recognition, an ability that distinguishes chess Grandmasters from the more amateur players.
-We firstly propose a novel training approach specifically designed for pursuing the previously mentioned goal.
-Secondly, we investigate the perfor- mances of both Multilayer Perceptrons (MLPs) and Convolutional Neural Networks (CNNs) as optimal neural architecture in chess.
-After having assessed the superiority of the first ar- chitecture, we propose a novel input representation of the chess board that allows CNNs to outperform MLPs for the first time as chess evaluation functions.
-We finally investigate the performances of our best ANNs on a state of the art test, specifically designed to evaluate the strength of chess playing programs.
-Our results show how it is possible to play high qual- ity chess only with Value Neural Networks, without having to rely on techniques involving lookahead.
+A scientific article about my work has been presented in January 2018 at the International Conference on Pattern Recognition Applications and Methods in Madeira, Portugal.
+The paper can be found here http://www.scitepress.org/PublicationsDetail.aspx?ID=xWk5QRREnQk=&t=1

-It is possible to download my entire thesis from here: https://www.researchgate.net/publication/321028267_Learning_to_Play_Chess_with_Minimal_Lookahead_and_Deep_Value_Neural_Networks?_iepl%5BviewId%5D=uAA2hw0VVmpmuYRYfxUSy0PP&_iepl%5BprofilePublicationItemVariant%5D=default&_iepl%5Bcontexts%5D%5B0%5D=prfpi&_iepl%5BtargetEntityId%5D=PB%3A321028267&_iepl%5BinteractionType%5D=publicationTitle
+while it is possible to download my entire thesis from here: https://www.researchgate.net/publication/321028267_Learning_to_Play_Chess_with_Minimal_Lookahead_and_Deep_Value_Neural_Networks

-or from here:
+or here:

 http://www.ai.rug.nl/~mwiering/Thesis_Matthia_Sabatelli.pdf